Chengdu J-20: Defense media

 Western sources contribute the idea that J-20 is optimized for anti-access/area denial (A2/AD) engagements, while Chinese sources universally describe J-20 as an air-superiority fighter meant to engage other fighters.
 Rod Lee, research director at the China Aerospace Studies Institute of the Air University, believes J-20 is intended to be primarily used for destroying high-value airborne assets, which is an alternative way of establishing air superiority.
 Supplemental missions may include launching anti-radiation missiles and air-to-ground munitions.
 Rod Lee believes J-20 has the maneuverability to engage in air superiority combat with other aircraft, but PLAAF has de-emphasized the traditional attrition warfare while advocating the "systems destruction" approach because they believe it is more effective.

 Matthew Jouppi of Aviation Week noted the ill-informed assumptions that existed in defense circles and argued that the United States has not adequately addressed threats posed by the increasing Chinese airpower.

-The visual, physical configuration and stealth shaping have been claimed to be influenced by foreign aircraft, including the F-22, F-35, F-117, Mig 1.44, Mig-31, Rafale, and Eurofighter Typhoon, according to an opinion piece published in The Diplomat by Rick Joe.
-Joe adds that the J-20's external physical configuration is a logical development of Chengdu's previous canard-delta designs: the Chengdu J-9 - particularly the "twin tail, side intake, canard delta" J-9V-II - from the 1960s and 1970s, and the Chengdu J-10.
-Furthermore, Joe said that stealth shaping is a much more universal and consistent trait that leaves limited room for variety, and that future international designs will likely reflect this.
+According to Rouble Sharma of GlobalData, the development of the J-20 showed a robust pace and displayed the Chinese aviation industry's in-house research, design, and manufacturing capabilities.
+The indigenization of critical components such as the jet engines, avionics, radar, and weapons systems helped to fast-track the production rate, and constant tests and upgrades fixed tethering and performance issues between batches.
+GlobalData estimated that in 2022, the Chengdu J-20 cost USD 100 million per aircraft, and the whole project cost USD $30 billion.